Tag Archives: Truth

 Scripture:

-Reflection question: How can you make the most of your dash?
+Reflection question: In your circle of acquaintances, who needs to hear about the forgiveness and salvation that Jesus offers?
 Discuss this with believers like you on Harvest Discipleship!

 Harvest.org | Greg Laurie